clojurebridge-minneapolis/installfest/docs/concurrency.md

 shared conversation and post new messages with using the name and message content of their choosing.

-### The Conflict
+### Limitations
-Because of the anonymous nature our the chat application, it quickly becomes very popular.
-Because the application does not attempt to limit the length of the conversation history, it soon runs out of available memory and stops accepting new messages.
-This leads frequently restarting the program, losing all messages, and fielding complaints from the users of the system.
+The chat server keeps all of the messages it receives in application memory.
+Because there are limits to the amount of memory available it will eventually fail in strange ways.
+It may crash, it may return errors when someone tries to use, or it may be able to display the messages but fail when new messages are sent.
+It can be difficult to predict exactly what will happen when an application runs out of memory.

-### The Quest
+### Goals
-After an in-depth study of the problem, it is determined that the application's behavior can be fixed, and the expectations of the users accommodated, by:
+To prevent the application from running out of memory there are a handful of changes that can be made:

-* Limiting the number of messages kept in the chat history.
+* Limit the number of messages kept in the chat history.
-* Keeping a running total of all the messages ever posted.
+* Keep a running total of all the messages ever posted.
-* Retaining a count of the number of messages posted by each user.
+* Retain a count of the number of messages posted by each user.

+By imposing a limit on the number of messages the program keeps, we can ensure it doesn't run out of memory.
+Keeping a count of messages, both an overall total and per-user counts, keeps users informed about how active the conversation and it's participants have been.

-In this section we will present a pattern for implementing these features, followed by a series of **solutions** that provide varying degrees **correctness**.
+In this section you will find a **specification** for how these features should behave, followed by a series of **implementation** that provide varying degrees  **correctness**.

 ## Some Definitions
 * Mutable:  Something that can be changed (mutated).